asHauptmann/asHauptmann.github.io/_pages/about.md

 New grant approved for a 2 year project with Lassi Roininen (LUT) and Ozan Öktem (KTH) on optimizing sawing patterns to improve sustainability in the sawing industry.

-Postdoc position will soon for a starting date in October 2020!
+Postdoc position will open soon for a starting date in October 2020!